The Ultimate Guide to Choosing the Best Profile Picture for LinkedIn

 Practical Notes

-We encourage people to arrive five to 10 minutes before their slot.
+People are encouraged to arrive five to 10 minutes before their slot.
 Time to settle, check hair, adjust collar, and avoid a stressed look in their LinkedIn profile picture.

 Working with Match Production: What Happens After You Email Us